mickfuzz/phd4/_posts/thesis_chapters/2024-3-6-Community.md

 The following elements have emerged from many in the learning design as of merit for sharing in this chapter based on the following criteria: key to the learning experience of participant; novel in terms of lack of existing research; supported by recorded data; and of potential wider interest outside this context.
 IS THIS NEEDED OR IS THE CRITERIA ONLY THAT IT ADDRESSES RESEARCH QUESTIONS? -->

-### Introduced and emergent activity

-The distinction between planned and emergent activities is of note and bears exploration.

-NOTE - HOW AND WHY - Why because this allows a more detailed analyis of different aspects of agency.

-To recap we can see emergent use of GDPs as both practice and knowledge in the previous chapter.

 ### Re-examining barriers and tensions associated with cultural factors